 The financial report has been prepared on a going concern basis.
 The ability of the company and consolidated entity to continue as going concerns is dependent on the generation of sufficient income to cover costs and the completion of an additional capital raising within the coming months.
 The directors believe there is no reason to doubt that these sources of funds will become available.
-The company has completed a capital raising of \$1,025,000 in August 2006, however, should losses continue and/or the future capital raising not be successful, or not at an amount and timing necessary to meet its future operational plans, or it is unable to successfully exploit its intellectual property, the company and consolidated entity may be unable to continue as going concerns.
+The company is in the process of raising \$ 500,000-700,000 through the issue of convertible notes, however, should losses continue and/or the future capital raising not be successful, or not at an amount and timing necessary to meet its future operational plans, or it is unable to successfully exploit its intellectual property, the company and consolidated entity may be unable to continue as going concerns.
 No adjustments have been made relating to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the company and consolidated entity not continue as going concerns.